inlets/inlets.dev/blog/_posts/2024-02-05-access-all-your-ssh-servers-with-sshmux.md

 ## How it works

-First off, you'll want to create a new TCP tunnel server so that you can play with it and not worry about breaking anything:
+First off, you'll want to create a new TCP tunnel server with [inletsctl](https://docs.inlets.dev/reference/inletsctl/) so that you can play with it and not worry about breaking anything:

 ```bash
 inletsctl create \